Using a reverse proxy

 • User sends initial request to see the Keycloak login screen

 • This request is served by the frontend load balancer, which forwards it to some random node (eg. node1).
-Strictly said, the node doesn’t need to be random, but can be chosen according to some other criterias (client IP address etc).
+Strictly said, the node doesn’t need to be random, but can be chosen according to some other criteria (client IP address etc).
 It all depends on the implementation and configuration of underlying load balancer (reverse proxy).

 • Keycloak creates authentication session with random ID (eg. 123) and saves it to the Infinispan cache.